A variational time discretization for the compressible Euler equations: Energy Minimization: Pressureless Gases

 by definition of support.
 Therefore there exist $(\hat{x}_i,\hat{\xi}_i) \in \R^{2d}$ such that

 We may assume that $(\hat{x}_i, \hat{\xi}_i) \not\in N_\ORT$, where $N_\ORT$ is the null set in \eqref{E:EQMONC}.
 Then

 with $M := 4\max_{i=1..2}\{|x_i|,|y_i|\} + 2\EPS$.
-Since $(x_i,y_i) \in \SPT\GAMMA_\ORT$ and $\EPS>0$ are arbitrary, we conclude that $\SPT\GAMMA_\ORT$ is monotone, and therefore $\ORT \in \C_\MU$. \end{remark}
+Since $(x_i,y_i) \in \SPT\GAMMA_\ORT$ and $\EPS>0$ are arbitrary, we conclude that $\SPT\GAMMA_\ORT$ is monotone, and therefore $\ORT \in \CMU$. \end{remark}

-The cone $\C_\MU$ is the set of all possible configurations, with reference configuration determined by $\MU \in \PR$.
-We will occasionally refer to $\C_\MU$ as the configuration manifold.
-By construction, configurations do not allow interpenetration of matter since the maps are monotone.
-They do admit, however, the concentration of mass if the transport map is not strictly monotone.
+The cone $\CMU$ is the set of all possible configurations, with a reference configuration determined by $\MU \in \PR$.
+Configurations do not permit any interpenetration of matter since the maps are monotone.
+They do admit, however, the concentration of mass if the transport is not strictly monotone.
 The fluid element at location/velocity $(x,\xi) \in \R^d\times\R^d$ will never split because its final position is a \emph{function} of $(x,\xi)$.

 \begin{definition}[Tangent Cone] Let $\RHO \in \SP_2(\R^d)$ and $\MU \in \PR$ be given.
-The tangent cone of $\C_\MU$ at the configuration $\ORT \in \C_\MU$ is defined as
+The tangent cone of $\CMU$ at the configuration $\ORT \in \CMU$ is defined as

 \end{definition}